allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 It is anticipated that some issuers may wish to issue EMTs without regard for other issuers.

-It is also anticipated that these issuers may then at a later date decide to support the redemption and exchange of other issuer's tokens, so as to encourage the issuance of their own EMT and, to encourage overall EMT issuance.
+It is also anticipated that these issuers may then at a later date decide to support the redemption and exchange of other issuer's E-Money tokens, so as to encourage the issuance of their own EMT and, to encourage overall EMT issuance.

 ## References